IN NEED OF LEGAL SERVICES?

 $5.8 Million Dollar Settlement (Automobile) – Our client was proceeding on to an interstate highway that was under construction.
 Materials used in the construction of roadway and surrounding areas were being stored adjacent to the roadway.
 The parties responsible for the construction site failed to properly maintain the barrier between the construction materials.
 During a rainstorm, these materials and other debris on the site washed onto the roadway.
 Our client was driving to work during rush hour when her car passed over the construction materials and debris causing her car to the first hydroplane and then flip multiple times.
 Our client suffered a severe spinal cord injury rendering her a quadriplegic, requiring round the clock medical care and treatment.
-After extensive discovery and the use of engineers, accident reconstruction experts others to present plaintiff and her family’s case on liability, along with economic and medical experts to determine our client’s future medical care and treatment, lost wages and other expenses related to modifications to her living environment, transportation and other needs impacted by her life-changing injuries, we were able to secure a substantial settlement.
+After extensive discovery and the use of engineers, accident reconstruction experts and others to present plaintiff and her family’s case on liability, along with economic and medical experts to determine our client’s future medical care and treatment, lost wages and other expenses related to modifications to her living environment, transportation and other needs impacted by her life-changing injuries, we were able to secure a substantial settlement.

-$300,000 Wrongful Death – We represented the surviving spouse in a wrongful death action against the hospital, the rehabilitation facility and multiple doctors who were responsible for the care and treatment of the decedent.
+$300,000 Settlement – We represented the surviving spouse in a wrongful death action against the hospital, the rehabilitation facility and multiple doctors who were responsible for the care and treatment of the decedent.
 Following hip replacement surgery, the decedent was admitted to a rehabilitation facility.
 Shortly after being discharged from the rehabilitative care facility, the decedent died at home from a pulmonary embolism, secondary to a Deep Vein Thrombosis (DVT).
-We filed suit against the doctors who failed to conduct a proper pre-operative evaluation of the decedent which would have revealed that the decedent was at a high risk for DVT’s; the hospital and doctors who performed the hip replacement surgery for failing to properly monitor, examine and test the decedent which testing would have revealed that the decedent had an embolus timely treating the decedent; and, the rehabilitation facility and its medical director for discharging the decedent without the prescriptions which the medical director ordered for the decedent, but failed to write and provide to the decedent.
+We filed suit against the doctors who failed to conduct a proper pre-operative evaluation of the decedent which would have revealed that the decedent was at a high risk for DVT’s; the hospital and doctors who performed the hip replacement surgery for failing to properly monitor, examine and test the decedent (which testing would have revealed that the decedent had an embolus), and for not timely treating the decedent; and, the rehabilitation facility and its medical director for discharging the decedent without the prescriptions which the medical director ordered for the decedent, but failed to write and provide to the decedent.
 The medication ordered by the medical director on discharge was specifically to address the decedent’s risk for DVT’s and was a deviation from the rehabilitation facility’s postoperative hip-replacement protocol, as well as the prevailing standard of care.
 We settled with the last defendant during jury selection.

-b. $900,000.00 (Counterclaim) – Our client was sued by one of its product suppliers for unpaid invoices for products sold.
+$900,000.00 (Counterclaim) – Our client was sued by one of its product suppliers for unpaid invoices for products sold.
 Our client maintained that the products were defective and unsellable.
 The product supplier sued our client for monies allegedly due and we counter-sued on behalf of our client for lost business opportunities resulting from the defective product.
 After a four (4) day jury trial, the jury returned a defense verdict for our client on the product suppliers claims and a verdict in favor of our client for damages resulting from the product suppliers having sold our client defective products.